geoffrich/seattlejs-slides-2023/slides.md

 <!--
 Similarly, deployment shouldn't be a hassle.
 SvelteKit has the concept of deployment "adapters" to support simple deployments to any supported platform

-Vercel, Netlify, Cloudflare, Azure, or as plain Node JS or a collection of static files
+Vercel, Netlify, Cloudflare, Azure, or as plain Node JS or a collection of static files -- and more from the community

 Changing deployment platforms can be a one-line change -->